AFEI’s Predecessor: the U.S. CALS Industry Steering Group

-AFEI was formed from its predecessor organization, the US CALS Industry Steering Group, to conduct programs and activity in e-commerce and e-business.
-Motivation for the creation of AFEI was in large part due to the interest in the continuation of some of the programs and activities of the CALS group in the wake of the decision of the Defense Department (DoD) to move away from the CALS strategy and towards e-commerce implementation.
+AFEI was formed from its predecessor organization, the U.S. CALS Industry Steering Group (ISG), to conduct programs and activity in e-commerce and e-business.
+Motivation for the creation of AFEI was in large part due to the interest in continuing some of the programs and activities of the CALS group in the wake of the decision of the Department of Defense (DoD) to move away from the CALS strategy and towards e-commerce implementation.

-Specifically CALS dealt with the creation, transformation, storage, transmission, and use of technical information.
-This includes engineering drawings, product definition, logistic support analysis data, technical manuals, training material, technical plans, reports and operational feedback data.
+Specifically, CALS dealt with the creation, transformation, storage, transmission, and use of technical information.
+This list includes engineering drawings, product definition, logistic support analysis data, technical manuals, training material, technical plans, reports, and operational feedback data.

 As a result of the 1985 recommendations, a strategy was initiated to address these improvements and to move from the current paper-intensive process to an automated and integrated mode of operation.

 The DoD components were directed to establish plans to acquire, process, and use technical information in digital form.
 Each was instructed to begin developing their acquisition strategies for new starts, developments, and modification programs for their major weapon systems.